lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

   <tr>
     <td style = "border-style: none"><p>
 Let the beauty of Jesus be seen in me
-All his wonderful passion and purity
+<br>All his wonderful passion and purity
-O thou Spirit divine, All my nature refine
+<br>O thou Spirit divine, All my nature refine
-Till the beauty of Jesus be seen in me
+<br>Till the beauty of Jesus be seen in me
     </p></td>
     <td style = "border-style: none"><p>
     </p></td>